 Community Infrastructure Levy (CIL) Implementation

 The Councils have formally approved their respective Community Infrastructure Levy (CIL) Charging Schedules.
-It will be implemented on planning permissions permitted on and from 17 February 2020.
+They came into effect on 17 February 2020 and are chargeable on planning permissions permitted on and from 17 Febraury 2020.

 Community Infrastructure Levy (CIL)

 The Community Infrastructure Levy (the levy or CIL) allows local planning authorities to raise funds from developers which carry out new building projects in their area.
 The funds raised go towards infrastructure which is needed to support the growth of the district, such as schools and transport improvements.

 The CIL is applied as a charge on each square metre basis according to the rates set out in the Charging Schedules for Chiltern District Council and South Bucks District Council which is based on: